 Have you provided your employees with a contract of employment?
 It may seem unnecessary for smaller businesses or charities to do so but as the attached article from breatheHR describes, it is vital to have a written contract in case of dispute down the line.

-Not immediately – a verbal contract is binding and is effective from the first day of employment.
+Not immediately – a verbal contract of employment is binding and is effective from the first day of employment.
 The benefit of having it written down is it removes all ambiguity.
-Once an employee has worked for you for over a month though, a written contract needs to be provided with 2 months of the employee starting work for you.
+Once an employee has worked for you for over a month though, a written contract of employment needs to be provided with 2 months of the employee starting work for you.

 What should it cover?